Nuevo Vallarta and the Riviera Nayarit

 3. Marietas Islands

 This protected island reserve is a bird sanctuary and home to the Blue Footed Booby.
 We booked a tour through Punta Mita Expeditions and had a fantastic time snorkeling in the cyrstal clear water.
 The guides were excellent at pointing out the birds, leading us an exciting snorkeling swim and teaching us how to paddle board.
 Because Las Marietas is a protected marine park, you’ll need to book a boat tour to visit the island and wear a life vest at all times as they don’t want you to accidentally touch any coral or swim too deep to disturb the marine life.
 Definitely a great day on the water.

 Sher’s Tip: There’s a hidden cave entrance to Lover’s Beach that’s only accessible during low tide.
 Try to time your visit so that you can access the beach!
 We went in the early morning and missed it.
 If you do go in the afternoon, make sure to pack sunscreen and a hat as it got blazing hot as early as 11am!
-We booked our tour with Punta Mita Expeditions and were very happy with the crew, snorkel experience and equipment.
+We booked a tour to see the cavern and snorkel and were very happy with the crew, snorkel experience and equipment.

 Oh boy the food in Sayulita was amazing!
 We had a big lunch group at this amazing restaurant on the water, Don Pedro’s.
 The restaurant was packed and super busy but service was prompt and attentive (no small feat since our group was 15 people!)

 We tried multiple different kinds of tacos, a variety of local Mexican beers and frozen margaritas as well as huge platters of chips and guac with fresh salsa.
 I tried the grilled red snapper which came with two whole fish and was so delicious.
 I definitely want to come back for more!
 If you can, try to come with a big group and share appetizers and mains so everyone can have a taste of everything.